-Figure 16.
+Figure 18.
 PCB Application Circuit

-- \cdot Arrange R{RT} resistor near the RT pin and do not attach capacitor. - \cdot Arrange R{ISET} resistor near the ISET pin and do not attach capacitor. - Attach the decoupling capacitor of C{IN} and C{VREG} to IC pin as close as possible. - \cdot Keep the impedance low because large current might flow into DGND and PGND. - $\cdot\,$ Be careful not to occur noise in the ISET, RT, and COMP pins. - Since PWM, OUTH, OUTL, SW, SYNC and LED1 to LED4 have switching, avoid affecting the surrounding patterns. - The SW, OUTH, BOOT pin to each components, keep shortest wiring and minimum impedance. - There is thermal PAD at the back of package.
+- · Arrange R{RT} resistor near the RT pin and do not attach capacitor. - $\boldsymbol{\cdot}$ Arrange R{ISET} resistor near the ISET pin and do not attach capacitor. - Attach the decoupling capacitor of C{IN} and C{VREG} to IC pin as close as possible. - · Keep the impedance low because large current might flow into DGND and PGND. - Be careful not to occur noise in the ISET, RT, and COMP pins. - Since PWM, OUTH, OUTL, SW, SYNC and LED1 to LED4 have switching, avoid affecting the surrounding patterns. - The SW, OUTH, BOOT pin to each components, keep shortest wiring and minimum impedance. - · There is thermal PAD at the back of package.
 Solder the board GND for thermal PAD. - Set the gate resistor of FET (M1) to 0 Ω .
 If resistor is connected, M1 OFF timing is delayed in M1 parasitic capacity and gate resistor, and the penetrating current flows to the internal transistor of M1 and SW.
-The penetrating current might worsen the efficiency or detect OCP. - To reduce noise, consider the board layout in the shortest wiring and minimum impedance for Boost loop (D2 \rightarrow CVOUT \rightarrow DGND \rightarrow M2 \rightarrow D2) and Buck loop (VCC \rightarrow RCS \rightarrow M1 \rightarrow D1 \rightarrow DGND \rightarrow GND \rightarrow CIN \rightarrow VCC). - When PWM min pulse width satisfies the following formula, please do not connect a capacitor to LED1 to LED4 pins.
+The penetrating current might worsen the efficiency or detect OCP. - To reduce noise, consider the board layout in the shortest wiring and minimum impedance for Boost loop (D2 →CVOUT→DGND→M2→D2) and Buck loop (VCC→RCS→M1→D1→DGND→GND→CIN→VCC). - The ringing of Low-side FET can be suppressed by RG, but there is a concern that efficiency might worsen when RG increases.
+When using RG, decide the resistance value after full evaluation. - When PWM min pulse width satisfies the following formula, please do not connect a capacitor to LED1 to LED4 pins.
 It might misdetect LED short protection.
 When the connection of the capacitor is necessary for noise measures, please refer to us.

-$$t{MIN} \le \frac{10}{f{osc}}$$
+$$t{MIN} \le \frac{10}{f{OSC}}$$